In Nevada, cyclists must follow the same traffic rules as drivers. More specifically, cyclists must

 Although Nevada state law does not prohibit biking on sidewalks, many local ordinances do:

-For instance, biking on sidewalks is illegal in Las Vegas on Fremont Street between Main Street and Seventh Street.5 And Las Vegas police may cite people for sidewalk-riding on the Strip (though there seems to be no Clark County ordinance prohibiting it).
+For instance, biking on sidewalks is illegal in Las Vegas on Fremont Street between Main Street and Seventh Street.5 Las Vegas police may cite people for sidewalk-riding on the Strip (though there seems to be no Clark County ordinance prohibiting it).

-Nevada cyclists must use designated bike lanes if there is one.
+As a cyclist, you must use designated bike lanes if there is one.
 Designated bike lanes are about five feet and are stenciled with a stick image of a rider on two wheels.6

 8. What about shared lanes?